fac18/chatti/README.md

 * Create an account and login
 * Basic layout of all components, some with hard-coded data
 * React component testing
+* Researching and using libraries, such as Formik and React-player.

 ### 🏃Second Build Sprint